ac-tuwien/MHLib.jl/README.md

 Note that `MHLib.jl` is still behind the capabilities of the Python `pymhlib`, however, much more performant.

-The main module provides the following types for candidate solutions and various functions for them:
+The main file `MHLib/src/MHLib.jl` provides the following types for candidate solutions and various functions for them:
 - `Solution`:
     An abstract type that represents a candidate solution to an optimization problem.
 - `VectorSolution`: